What Is Muscle Hypertrophy & How Does It Work?

 Therefore, unlike sarcoplasmic hypertrophy, myofibrillar hypertrophy produces both gains in size AND strength.

 For this reason, myofibrillar hypertrophy is generally considered to be more desirable than sarcoplasmic hypertrophy.

-Is This Why You Sometimes See Big Guys That Aren’t That Strong?
+Is This Why You Sometimes See Big People That Aren’t That Strong?

 Interestingly, all of this offers a possible explanation for the cases where muscle size doesn’t correlate to strength.

-Have you ever seen a guy who looks like he could bench press a house, but has trouble with 225 lbs.
+Have you ever seen someone who looks like they could bench press a house, but has trouble with 225 lbs.